appsmithorg/appsmith/deploy/fat_container/README.md

-# Appsmith Fat Container
+# Appsmith Docker Image

-The fat container is a Docker image built with all the components required for Appsmith to run, within a single Docker container.
+The Appsmith Docker image is built with all the components required for it to run, within a single Docker container.
 Files in this directory make up for the scripts and template files needed for building the image.

-You may choose to use the Appsmith cloud instance (at [app.appsmith.com](https://app.appsmith.com)) or start your own using thie fat-container.
+You may choose to use the Appsmith cloud instance (at [app.appsmith.com](https://app.appsmith.com)) or start your own using this image.

 ## Appsmith Cloud